-It is the intention of Trustees to build the level of unrestricted current assets of the charity to approximately 6 months of activities; this will require unrestricted funds to increase to a level of approximately £6m.
-In 2020, reserves were increased with a contribution from operating surplus.
 The planning for future years includes plans to reduce costs and grow income to allow for increased unrestricted surplus funds to contribute to unrestricted reserves.
-In the opinion of the trustees, the current unrestricted assets of £4,663,863 represent a cash or cash equivalent reserve of approximately five months of operating expenses, with saleable fixed assets representing a further two months of reserves.
+In the opinion of the trustees, the current unrestricted assets of $\pounds$ 4,329,282 represent a cash or cash equivalent reserve of sufficient levels, with saleable fixed assets representing a further capacity for reserve cash if it was required.